tatsu432/DataScience_Economics/README.md

 2. competitors such as LALAPORT, NITORI, DECO HOME

 Please chaeck in the following process

-A. To scarape the geographical data
+- To scarape the geographical data, execute

 new1_scrape_place.ipynb

-B. To visualize the data
+- To visualize the data, execute

 new2_1_visualize_Hub.ipynb
 new2_4_visualize_lalaport.ipynb
 new2_5_visualize_nitori.ipynb
 new2_6_visualize_decohome.ipynb

-C. To create the MySQL code
+- To create the MySQL code, execute

 new3_create_sql.ipynb